Skip to content

 Final Deliverables

-• OSC SSH access working (demonstrate with a screenshot or terminal output)
+• OSC SSH access working (terminal screenshot or output)

-• Reflection questions answered (3 from Part 1 + 3 from Part 2)
+• Pipeline reflection answered (3 questions from Part 2)

 • Blog post live on your Quarto site